m1s3ry/minit-vita/README.md

 6. Copy all of the other game files (except options.ini and data.win) to `ux0:app/MINITVITA/games`
 7. Launch the game on your Vita and enjoy

+_(You can also download the VPK from VitaDB, EasyVPK or VHBB.
+Patch and instructions are included in `ux0:app/MINITVITA/games`)_

 ## Known Bugs
 * Fullscreen, and brightness sliders don't do anything
 * The camera slows the framerate and doesn't save images.
 Use screenshots instead.